annah4182/first-repo/README.md

-This is my first repo
+This is my first repo.
+I learned how to use git push.